 DECU VISA Credit Card holders can use the automatic payment feature to pay their credit cards on-time, every time.
-While logged into Online Banking, select the Manage Card tab located on the menu and click on Credit Card site.
+While logged into Digital Banking, select the Manage Card tab located on the menu and click on Credit Card site.
 You may also select the Orange Gear Wheel to the left of your credit card and click on Manage Credit Card.

 3. Extend your Average Age of Accounts